MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/troubleshoot-high-cpu-usage-guidance.md

 2. Select the **Processes** tab, right-click the worker process corresponding to the right application pool and select **Create Full Userdump**.
 3. Repeat the above step three times when the CPU is high
 4. Stop the Performance Monitor logging.
 5. Compress the Data using DebugDiag.
-To do so, Select **Tools** menu -> **Create Increment Cabinet File**. and send this file.
-If this file gets too big, just zip up the folder where the dumps were generated and send it to us.
+To do so, Select **Tools** menu -> **Create Increment Cabinet File**.

-6. Send both the perfmon logs ( C:\Perflogs) and dumps to the workspace created for you.
+We recommend that you keep the information that you have gathered handy in case you decide to contact Microsoft Support.